AntonJijo/Nvidia_NIM/README.md

 # NVIDIA NIM Chatbot 🤖

 An intelligent, multi-model chatbot backend powered by **NVIDIA NIM** and **OpenRouter**.
-This app brings cutting-edge AI models into a simple API you can integrate with any frontend.
+This app brings cutting-edge AI models into a simple API you can integrate with frontend securely.

-## Still Fixes are deployed one by one
+## UNDER FIX DEPLOYMENTS
 ---

 ## ✨ Highlights